zNiGhTFuRyZNTT/flight-delay-predictor/README.md

 4. Note the port and address where the app is running.

 ### Bridge API
+####  NOTE: If you are running the code on your local machine you can skip setting up the bridge. run the backend directly and put the address inside frontend/.env.
 1. Navigate to the bridge directory:
    ```
    cd bridge